 Main subjects of Interest: Orchids and other dune flora, amphibians, reptiles and rare insects, etc.

-Dr Phil Smith, MBE, has kindly agreed to join us again on this field trip; Phil is a noted expert on the Sefton Coast and author of ‘The Sands of Time’ and ‘The Sands of Time Revisited’ (Amberley Press 2009).
+Additional Information: Dr. Phil Smith, MBE, has kindly agreed to join us again on this field meeting; Phil is a noted expert on the Sefton Coast and author of ‘The Sands of Time’ and ‘The Sands of Time Revisited’.

 Copyright image: Dark-green Fritillary on Creeping Thistle, by Trevor Davernport ARPS